 Need more help!

-Rob Biernacki teaches the proper process of getting up and finishing a cross collar choke submission from the jiu-jitsu mount in the following video.
-Watch & learn!
+In the following video, Rob Biernacki teaches the proper process of getting up and finishing a cross-collar choke submission from the jiu-jitsu mount.

 Source: Stephan Kesting

 How to Defend the Mounted Cross Collar Choke?

 In the following video, you’ll learn how to defend correctly and escape the cross strangle submission from the mount position.
 Watch & learn!